A New EYFS Nursery at Arnot St Mary’s Through SBN Funding!

 Outside, the Communication and Language Zone, mud kitchen and construction resources encourage collaboration, creativity and physical development.
 Features such as the water wall and sand play area introduce opportunities for experimentation and investigative play, allowing pupils to explore materials and develop problem-solving skills in an open environment.

 For staff, the transformation has created a well-organised and purposeful EYFS setting that supports both structured teaching and child-led learning.
-By combining a thoughtfully designed indoor classroom with an engaging outdoor play area, Arnot St Mary’s has created a nursery environment that makes full and effective use of the SBN funding, giving their youngest learners the best possible start.
+By combining a thoughtfully designed indoor classroom with an exciting future outdoor play area, Arnot St Mary’s has created a nursery environment that makes full and effective use of the SBN funding, giving their youngest learners the best possible start.

 Reflection